Roberto Colautti

-Roberto Damián Colautti (רוברטו דמיאן קולאוטי; born 24 May 1982) is an Argentine-Israeli former professional footballer who played as a forward.
-He began his career in Argentina with Boca Juniors, and joined the Israeli club Maccabi Haifa in 2004.
+Roberto Damián Colautti (רוברטו דמיאן קולאוטי; born 24 May 1982) is a former professional footballer who played as a forward.
+He began his career in Argentina with Boca Juniors and joined the Israeli club Maccabi Haifa in 2004.
 He became an Israeli citizen in 2007, on account of marrying an Israeli in 2005.
 He was promptly selected for the Israel national team, for which he won 21 caps over the next four years, scoring six goals.

 Colautti played for the German team Borussia Mönchengladbach from 2007 to 2010, and then returned to Israel with Maccabi Tel Aviv.
 He moved to Cyprus in 2013 to join Anorthosis Famagusta; after a single season he joined AEK Larnaca.
 He left Larnaca in 2015.

 Early and personal life

-Colautti was born in Córdoba, Argentina, to a Christian family of Italian descent.
+Colautti was born in Córdoba, Argentina.
+His grandfather was from Udine in northeastern Italy.

 He acquired an Israeli citizenship in 2007, two years after marrying his Israeli girlfriend Alvit Strauss (sister of Israeli goalkeepers Sagi Strauss and Ram Strauss) and on account of their marriage.
 They have four daughters.

 Club career

+Early career

+Colautti was raised in Lozada, a settlement of 1,000 inhabitants near Córdoba.
+After playing semi-professionally in the city, he attracted the attention of Boca Juniors from Buenos Aires.

+In 2002, Colautti moved to Europe for the first time to play for AC Lugano in Switzerland.
+After the suicide of the club president, it was discovered that the club was in debt, and was relegated for administrative reasons to the second tier.
+Colautti then chose to return to Argentina, where he played for Banfield and Boca Juniors again.